hcs-t4sg/f23-eng-cdc-niosh/final_blindspot/README.md

 The main product of this project has been split into two files:[^1]

 ### ```preprocessing.py```
 This is the first file to run in the workflow.
 It exports objects from FreeCAD and uses a package called  ```trimesh``` to verify if a range of sightlines are or are not blocked by them.
-It then saves the sightlines and the corresponding results (blocked vs unblocked).[^2]
+It then saves the sightlines and the corresponding results (blocked vs unblocked).[^2] To run this script, make sure you have installed the requirements above, and run `python preprocessing.py` in its directory on your terminal.

 ### ```visualization.py```
 Opening this file and running it in FreeCAD alongside the original truck file should create a visualization of blindspots around the truck.
 To run this script, open the truck file in FreeCAD and open this file in FreeCAD as well, then run the file as a macro (the green arrow at the top).